-After seeing “Hachi: A Dog’s Tale” in late 2013, Sudhindranath was curious to see which real-world town was chosen to portray the town of “Bedridge” where the film story took place.
+After seeing “Hachi: A Dog’s Tale” in late 2013, Sira Sudhindranath was curious to see the real-world town that portrayed “Bedridge” where the film story took place.

-They walked in Woonsocket, which follows movie site locations from the film.
-The popular trail (www.facebook.com/thehachitrail) was designed by Sudhindranath and the group walked their dogs, learned about the history of Woonsocket, enjoyed lunch at Palace Pizza, followed by hot dogs and coffee milk (the official state drink of coffee syrup and milk) from New York Lunch at Market Square.
+Not only did they learn about the history of Woonsocket, they enjoyed lunch at Palace Pizza, followed by a snack of hot dogs and coffee milk (the official state drink of coffee syrup and milk) from New York Lunch at Market Square.

 “The weather was good and we all had a very enjoyable tour of the movie locations, plus some excellent food,” said Sudhindranath.